AVSystem/developer-zone/docs/Coiote_IoT_DM/introduction.md

 The administration section provides tools for configuring platform settings, including **Billing**, **User management**, and **Domain management**.

-!!!
-Info
-    A comprehensive and detailed description of all platform features, can be found in the user documentation available after logging into the platform.

 ### LwM2M Gateway

 Coiote DM includes a LwM2M Gateway implementation enabling IoT devices without native LwM2M support to communicate with an LwM2M Server.
 It facilitates message routing, device representation, and security management while ensuring seamless integration with the server.